South Parade Pier: Mid 20th century

 It was partly dismantled during the Second World War in an attempt to hinder any invasion.

 On June 11, 1974, during shooting of the film Tommy, the pier caught fire.
 Around 400 visitors plus film extras had to run for safety, with some jumping into the sea to escape the flames.
 The film crew were situated in a dance hall in the middle of the pier when drummer Joe Nicholls, who had to abandon his drum kit, noticed black polythene coating over the windows.
 The majority of people on the pier at the time were extras for the film, while Nicholls noted that the evacuation was relatively ordinary, with only a small scramble towards the end.
 Around half the seaward end of the pier was destroyed, including the loss of the ballroom and a children's playground.
 One theory for the cause was due to arc lights overheating, while other sources noted that smoke canisters were used and plastic sheeting caught fire, with the flames, which could be seen from around 10 miles away, quickly engulfing the wooden ballroom structure.

 In the 1980s the pier's Gaiety and Albert ballrooms were used several times a week for discos organised by Portsmouth Polytechnic students.
 The pier appeared in an episode of Mr. Bean entitled Mind the Baby, Mr. Bean.

 21st century

 The Pier was sold to three businessmen in 2010, who pledged to restore it to its former glory.
 The iconic pier is now owned by Frederick Nash, director of Hampshire property firm Matchams South Coast, and partners Tony Marshall, a London lawyer, and Cambridgeshire stud farm proprietor David Moore.

+Location filming took place at South Parade Pier during October 2024 for the film adaptation of Project Hail Mary, which was released in March 2026.